-BSPWM (Binary Space Partitioning Window Manager) is a tiling window manager based on binary space partitioning, that represents windows as the leaves of a full binary tree.
-It is written completely in C. BSPWM is really easy to customize and setup.
-Lets install BSPWM by following the instructions below.
+BSPWM (Binary Space Partitioning Window Manager) is a tiling window manager based on binary space partitioning, which represents windows as the leaves of a full binary tree.
+It is written completely in C. BSPWM is easy to customize and setup.
+Let’s install BSPWM by following the instructions below.

 This has been tried and tested on Debian Jessie and Testing.

 sudo apt-get install git gcc make xcb libxcb-util0-dev libxcb-ewmh-dev libxcb-randr0-dev libxcb-icccm4-dev libxcb-keysyms1-dev libxcb-xinerama0-dev libxcb-ewmh2

 Cloning BSPWM git repository.

 Building and installing BSPWM using Make.

 sudo make install